Child-friendly Spooky Experiences in Edinburgh

 Whilst visiting the kirkyard, take a peek over the wall at George Heriot’s School, which many believe was the inspiration behind Hogwart’s School of Witchcraft and Wizardry….

 The Harry Potter connection in Edinburgh can be seen all other the city.
 Not only did JK Rowling write some of the stories here, but you can see visit several places in the city that look as if they just stepped out of the famous wizarding school!
-From the cobbled and winding Victoria Street, rumoured to have served as the inspiration for Diagon Alley, to The Ghost Night Bus (the closest thing Muggles will ever get to The Knight Bus!), a trip to Edinburgh is a magical experience for kids of all ages.
+From the cobbled and winding Victoria Street, thought by many to have served as the inspiration for Diagon Alley, to The Ghost Night Bus, a trip to Edinburgh is a magical experience for kids of all ages.

 See the magical sights on a Harry Potter tour